 1. Customer Relationship Management System

-A customer relationship management (CRM) system allows you to keep track of all your new business contacts and every interaction you have with them.
-When integrated with your website, you can see who downloaded pieces of content, filled out forms and is engaged with your content.
-The more sophisticated platforms can do much more, from tracking phone calls and emails to lead scoring and predicting revenue.
+A customer relationship management (CRM) system allows you to keep track of your new business contacts and every interaction you have with them.
+When you connect your CRM to your website, you can see who downloaded pieces of content, filled out forms and is engaged with your material.
+The most sophisticated platforms can do much more, from tracking phone calls and emails to lead scoring and predicting revenue.

 CRMs also allow you to segment your list by industry, size, role or any other category that you want to break out.
 This is very important when doing email marketing, as you may want to send different messages to different market segments.